lechium/yourTube/README.md

 # yourTube
 native objective-c wrapper for youtube get_video_info & OS X application that is a basic youtube video player / downloader

+*updated to no longer use get_video_info, heavily based on https://github.com/Tyrrrz/YoutubeExplode*

+works again in 2022!

 Use the KBYourTube singleton with the following method to get video details in a KBYTMedia file.

     [[KBYourTube sharedInstance] getVideoDetailsForID:@"_7nYuyfkjCk" completionBlock:^(KBYTMedia *videoDetails) {